-The consolidated financial statements include St Mary's University, Twickenham (the "University") and its subsidiary (the "Group") for the financial year ended 31 July 2017.
+The consolidated financial statements include St Mary's University, Twickenham (St Mary's) and its subsidiary (the "Group") for the financial year ended 31 July 2018.

 In the University's financial statements, the investment in the subsidiary is accounted for at cost less impairment.